VOLTTRON/volttron/docs/source/volttron-topics/volttron-applications/simulated-drivers.rst

 ===============================================

-If you're developing a VOLTTRON driver, and you intend to add it to the drivers managed by MasterDriverAgent, then with a few tweaks, you can adapt it so that it's testable from this simulation framework.
+If you're developing a VOLTTRON driver, and you intend to add it to the drivers managed by PlatformDriverAgent, then with a few tweaks, you can adapt it so that it's testable from this simulation framework.

-As with drivers under MasterDriverAgent, your driver should be go in a .py module that implements a Register class and an Interface class.
+As with drivers under PlatformDriverAgent, your driver should be go in a .py module that implements a Register class and an Interface class.
 In order to work within the simulation framework, simulation drivers need to be adjusted as follows: